 Can a building have a heart?

 I am working with a team of data scientists, builders, architects and lighting designers to create an artwork that reveals a building’s heart.
 The artwork is integrated into the building and connects directly to its nervous system of sensors and its respiratory system of heating, ventilation and air conditioning.
-The Heart will begin beating when the building first opens and will continue for at least 42 years, or longer, for the life of the building.
+The Heart will begin beating in December 2022 and will continue for at least 42 years, or longer, for the life of the building.

 This commission is the digital feature installation for Melbourne Connect, a permanent artwork that is built into the physical infrastructure of the University’s flagship development.